yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Getting-Started-Labs_Lab3.rst

  * The generated project files will be available in a folder named **gen** in the project directory

- * Previously generated files can be removed with “make clean”
+ * Previously generated files can be removed with "make clean"

 .. _pru_getting_started_labs_linux_compiler_settings: